elarivie/BUILDME/README.md

-Using BUILDME does not restrict the use of any build tools or compiler since some build steps that it contains may very well call external build tools like ant, javac, gcc, grunt, make, maven, etc.
+Using BUILDME does not restrict the use of any build tools or compiler since some build steps that it contains may very well call external build tools like ant, javac, gcc, grunt, make, maven, npm, rake, etc…

 Important Note
 ----

-**As a convenience** to accomodate environment constraints some facilitator files may be present in a project.
+**As a convenience** to accommodate environment constraints some facilitator files may be present in a project.
 Some environment constraints may be for example: